 “Gold Souls, Gray Faces” is a series dedicated to providing tips for taking care of your senior dog.
 Discussing senior dog care is especially important this time of year because November is Adopt A Senior Pet Month!

-If you’ve adopted a senior dog into your life, it is important to keep their mind stimulated and sharp.
+If you’ve adopted a senior dog into your life, make sure you keep their mind stimulated and sharp.
 By keeping your dog’s brain active, you can help fight off the symptoms of dementia, anxiety, boredom, and more.

-Here are a five ways you can keep your senior dog’s brain sharp so they can live a happier, healthier life.
+Here are five ways you can keep your senior dog’s brain sharp so they can live a happier, healthier life.

 1. Name Their Toys

 Start with just one toy until they recognize the name and bring it when you say to do so.
 Then keep adding a few until your dog knows them all by name.

 2. Feed Them Right

 Be sure that the food you are giving you dog has plenty of vitamins C and E, along with selenium, beta carotene, and omega-3 fatty acids.

 3. Stay As Physically Active As Possible

-Your senior dog may move slower than rhwy did at a younger age, but there are still plenty of activities you can partake in with them.
+Your senior dog may move slower than they did at a younger age, but there are still plenty of activities you can partake in with them.
 Try taking short walks in less crowded areas, playing fetch, or other activities your senior dog normally enjoys.

-4. Play Hide and Seek
+4. Play Hide And Seek